Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 - EV charging stations in the parking garage

-- Windsor Communities management — ranked #1 for resident satisfaction by Grace Hill Excellence Awards five consecutive years
+- Windsor Communities management — the company has been ranked #1 for resident satisfaction by the Grace Hill Excellence Awards five years running

 Cons

-- Built 2008, making it the oldest tower on Rainey — interiors reflect that era (granite counters, track lighting, carpet in bedrooms)
+- Built 2008, making it the oldest tower on Rainey — granite counters, track lighting, carpet in bedrooms

-- 187 units means smaller building with fewer amenity spaces than newer competitors
+- 187 units means a smaller building with fewer amenity spaces than newer competitors

 Overall Thoughts

 The trade-off is age.
-At 18 years old, Windsor can’t compete with 2024-era finishes.
-The kitchens and bathrooms look dated next to 700 River or Paseo.
-But Windsor Communities’ management track record is the longest and most consistent on Rainey.
-Five straight years at #1 in national resident satisfaction surveys means something.
-If management quality and lake access matter more to you than quartz counters, check availability here first.
-Just be ready to move quickly when a unit opens up.
+At 18 years old, the kitchens and bathrooms look dated next to 700 River or Paseo.
+But Windsor Communities has been managing properties longer than any other company on Rainey, and they’ve been doing it well.
+The company has been ranked #1 nationally for resident satisfaction five years running.
+That counts for something when you’re signing a 12-month lease.
+If management and lake access matter more to you than quartz counters, check availability here first.
+Just be ready to move fast when a unit opens up.

 Camden Rainey Street